vaut-io/bevae/src/content/en/articles/1-en-lifestyle-change.md

 We can think of the environment surrounding the clinician-patient interaction as the *clinical context.* From the clinic's physical setup to our body language, everything we do and say has the potential to positively or negatively influence our patients' sense of autonomy, competence, and relatedness.

 We can make a powerful impact on shaping healthy behavioral patterns and well-being through the context we create.
-Think about how you can support the basic pscyhological needs of yourself and those around you, irrespective of whether you're inside or outside of the clinic.
+Think about how you can support the basic psychological needs of yourself and those around you, irrespective of whether you're inside or outside of the clinic.

 ### Be a lifestyle coach